emiyl/vita.cfw.guide/more/installing-vitashell-to-system.md

 ## Important

-This guide is potentially **very dangerous**.
-If you mess with any other files during this guide, you could risk losing homebrew with no way to get it back!
+The software used in this guide (VitaRW) is potentially **very dangerous**.
+If you mess with any other files while using it, you could risk losing homebrew with no way to get it back!

-If you are inexperienced with console hacking, I recommend you just make a [backup](/more/updating-to-henkaku-enso-3.65/#backing-up-vitashell/).
-Failure to follow this guide **exactly** could leave you without homebrew.

 I will not be held responsible for any damage done to your system.
 If you lose homebrew access, that'll be your fault for not reading the guide properly.